r1cebucket/go-pkg/README.md

 ### Goal

-This project is used for killing `/pkg` in my Go projects.
+This project is used for killing `/pkg` in my personal Go projects.

 ### Pkg List